 - Draft communication from the office of the Chair.

 - Serve as the department’s conflict of interest liaison.

-- Reconcile the Chair’s p-card statement, fill out p-card forms and travel forms.
+- Reconcile the Chair’s p-card statement.

 - Maintain faculty personnel files and verify training of fellows to prospective employers.

 - Maintain department display case of faculty publications.